Ice Nine Kills: The Silver Scream

+Welcome To Horrorwood: The Silver Scream 2

 The band released a cover and music video of the Elvis Presley song "Can't Help Falling in Love" on February 9, 2021, to the Fearless Records YouTube channel.
 The title of the new album was listed in the credits as The Silver Scream 2: Welcome to Horrorwood.
 On the ninth of each month leading up to the album's release, a new single and accompanying video was released to promote the album.
 On July 9, 2021, the band released the lead single from the album "Hip to Be Scared", inspired by American Psycho.
 The single features Papa Roach frontman Jacoby Shaddix, and was released along with an accompanying music video.
 On August 3, 2021, the band released a teaser video featuring the album's track listing, leading fans to predict and speculate the horror/thriller movies that inspired the songs on the album.
 On August 9, 2021, the band released the second single "Assault & Batteries", inspired by Child's Play.
 On September 9, 2021, the band released the third single "Rainy Day", inspired by Resident Evil.
-On October 9, 2021, the band released the fourth single "Funeral Derangements", inspired by Pet Sematary.
+On October 9, 2021, the band released the fourth single "Funeral Derangements", inspired by Pet Semetary.
 The album was released on October 15, 2021.
 Four months after the album had released, the band released the fifth single from the record, "Take Your Pick" featuring George "Corpsegrinder" Fisher, taking cinematic inspiration from My Bloody Valentine and being released on February 14, 2022, for Valentine's Day alongside an animated music video.